adphuong/HelloWorld_Android/README.md

 ## Notes

 I didn't run into too many challenges.
-The only hiccup I ran into was getting an error with gradle when I tried to run the app after implementing the onclick function for the button.
-I was able to resolve this after about 30 minutes by googling and researching the error.
+The only hiccup I ran into was getting an error with gradle, when I tried to run the app after implementing the onclick function for the button.
+I was able to resolve this by googling and researching the error.
 I ended up having to update the compileSdk and targetSdk version to 33 and the minSdk to 26.

 ## License